kamenpp/PfamClassification/README.md

 Thus, the approach that I have followed in my implementation follows that in ProtCNN, but because of limited computational resources, I cannot train such a deep network, with so many parameters, and hence I am sacrificing performance.

 # Method
+Please, see model.py and resnet_block.py, trained in pfam-model-training.ipynb in a Kaggle environment, in order to use the GPU P100 acceleration for training.
+Hyperparameters for the model and training are in hparams.json.

+The model was inspired by ProtCNN (Bileschi et al., 2019, 10.1038/s41587-021-01179-w), which achieves 0.495% error rate on the Pfam seed dataset.
+Due to the limited compute power, I chose to make it shallower with only a a single Conv1d(1x1) and a single ResNet block, followed by a pooling and a dense layer.
+In addition, the length of the sequences I used for training was limited (to 308) in order to further limit the the size of the model and dataset.
+Obviously, this means that my model may only give predictions that would possibly be within the achieved accuracy for the test and validation sets if the query sequence is no longer that 308 amino acids.

+# Analysis
+Please, take a look at analysis_and_experiments.ipynb for the analysis I have conducted on the trained model.

+Since it does not outperform phmmer, BLASTp or ProtCNN (with error rates: 1.414%, 1.513% and 0.495%, respectively, as reported by Bileschi et al.), I have not conducted further experiments with them.
+Instead, I mostly compared to a baseline that was a dummy classifier that predict the sequence to belong to the Pfam corresponding to the Pfam of the closest sequence in terms of sequence identity from the training set.

+# Reproduction
+The Python=3.10.0 environment that I used is also included.
+For the data, the provided jupyter notebooks should be enough in order to reproduce the data starting from https://www.kaggle.com/datasets/googleai/pfam-seed-random-split?resource=download

+However, I will try to provide to provide the trained model and sparse data ASAP upon request.